slamice/wri/Anne of Greene Gables and her Rise to Power/chapter25.md

 The next day he headed carmodying to the store.
 The Cutthroats usually only dealt with one stop shop William Blake's makes.
 But he wanted to get Anne something over a nickel, so he headed to the infamous S&L's Chic Boutique, where only the finest gabelers shopped.

 ALAS!
 DISDAIN!
 Who behind the counter but a lovely blossomy woman.
-Her figure like a disproportionately blown up clown balloon.
 Matthew could barely keep up a conversation with the three people he knew.
 This would surely kill him.

 She had a huge, drooping...
 Pompadour.
 Big, rolly polly eyes and a most extensive and bewildering, hmm....
 Smile.
 Her name was Lucilla.